AhmedAtya74/System-analysis-and-design/Chapter 1: An Overview of Systems Analysis and Design.md

+## Chapter 1: An Overview of Systems Analysis and Design

 ### Software Development and Systems Analysis and Design
 **Information system:** a set of interrelated components that collect, process, store, and provide as output the information needed to complete business tasks.